yurimalheiros/vimfiles/README.md

 # Install

 First of all backup your current .vim or vimfiles folder and your .vimrc.
-If you have any trouble you will be able to get back to your past configurations.
+If you have any trouble you will be able to get back to your past configuration.

 Clone this repo into your home directory: